JarenSmart/cs-module-project-hash-tables/README.md

 Task: Implement load factor measurements and automatic hashtable size doubling.

-1. Compute and maintain load factor.
+1. [x] - Compute and maintain load factor.

-2. When load factor increases above `0.7`, automatically rehash the table to double its previous size.
+2. [x] - When load factor increases above `0.7`, automatically rehash the table to double its previous size.

    Add the `resize()` method.